Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 Make sure you bring some bread to feed your new-found friends.
 We enjoyed it so much we went twice!

-This hidden attraction is one of the best places to visit in Prague for photography lovers.
+This hidden attraction is one of the best places to visit for photography lovers.
 Visit Strelecky Ostrov island just before sunset for some great shots.

 Interesting facts about Strelecky Island